-The largest portion of the compensation of our named executive officers in 2019 came from cash awards under our Incentive Compensation Plan.
+The largest portion of the compensation earned by our named executive officers in 2020 came from cash awards under our Incentive Compensation Plan.
 This element of our compensation program ensures that a significant portion of each executive's annual compensation is dependent on Loews's annual achievement of a metric that we call "performance-based income."